There are many different grow lights to choose from for your indoor garden.

 Don’t forget to use the coupon code HERBSWITHIN to get an 8% discount on your grow light.

-It emits more red light than blue light, so it’s excellent for flowering plants or for your plants in the flowering phase.
+It emits more red light than blue light.
+That makes it excellent for flowering plants or your plants in the flowering phase.

 Kind LED K3 XL300 also has secondary optical lenses that improve canopy penetration by more than 200%.

-The light has a good light output and its coverage area is around 2′ x 2.5′ (0.6m x 0.75m).
+The light has a good light output, and its coverage area is around 2′ x 2.5′ (0.6m x 0.75m).

 If you are still new to indoor plant gardening or just trying it out, we suggest going for a cheaper brand.

-Bestva DC series LEDs are a brilliant choice If you’re searching for a purple grow light.
+Bestva DC series LEDs are a brilliant choice.
+This series works well if you’re searching for a purple grow light.

-The lowest model in the series draws 185 watts of power only and can cover up to 4′ x 4′ (1.2m x 1.2m) growing area!
+The lowest model in the series only draws 185 watts of power and can cover up to 4′ x 4′ (1.2m x 1.2m) growing area!

 Bestva DC grow lights are far less expensive than Kind LED K3 lights.

-- Likesuns Gooseneck LED Grow Light
+4) Likesuns Gooseneck LED Grow Light

-You can adjust the light spectrum of the device between blue, red, and purple.
-You can even adjust its light intensity between 10% and 100%, saving you some bucks in your electric bill.
+You can even change its light intensity between 10% and 100%, saving you some bucks on your electric bill.

 The light is very inexpensive, too.

-Just a few notes: trying this grow light out, we found out that the light is not very bright, so it may not be able to support your indoor plants that require medium-light to high-light.
-We only recommend using this one for plants that demand low-lighting requirements.
+Here are a few notes: Trying this grow light out, we found the light is not very bright.
+It may not be able to support your indoor plants that need medium light to high light.

 Similar to Likesuns, this LED grow light strip is great for low-light houseplants.

-Roleadro 75W is another good purple light to enhance plant growth with low to medium light needs.
+Roleadro 75W is another good purple light to enhance plant growth with low- to medium-light needs.

 The price of this Roleadro 75W is close to that of Sondiko LED strips.

-This grow light is not the most intense light out there, but it’s more versatile, so it can be used in different growing setups.
+This grow light is not the most intense light out there.
+But it’s more versatile than most, so you can use it in different growing setups.

 The lamp only draws 12W of power, so you’ll need more than one bulb to cover a wide growing space.